jxtngx/vision-lab/README.md

 ## Overview

-_As of 22 February 2023:_ this project will reduce vendor examples in favor of a more efficient end-to-end flow that focuses on concepts and methodologies instead of multiple examples for the same task.
-The core purpose of this repo is to provide [Lightning.ai](https://lightning.ai) users with a foundational template to upskill from, or use to familiarize with the Lightning ecosystem.
+The core purpose of this repo is to provide [Lightning.ai](https://lightning.ai) users with an end-to-end template to upskill from, or use to familiarize with the Lightning ecosystem.

+There is a particular focus on designing a novel (new) deep learning algorithm for image classification (in concept only) that will allow for the creation of pre-trained models.

 **Languages**

 - [Python](https://www.python.org): data engineering, and machine learning
-- [TypeScript](https://www.typescriptlang.org) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): frontend design and visualization, and select backend services
+- [TypeScript](https://www.typescriptlang.org) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): front-end design and visualization, and select backend services
 - [Rust](https://www.rust-lang.org): exposure via project tooling ([ruff](https://beta.ruff.rs/docs/), [turbo](https://turbo.build))

 **Data Engineering and Machine Learning**

+- [Supabase-Py](https://supabase.com/docs/reference/python/initializing) + Python: data acquisition and pushing to Supabase-Postgres
 - [Lightning](Lightning.ai): developing and serving the model
 - [Optuna](https://optuna.readthedocs.io/en/stable/): hyperparameter optimization trials
 - [Aim](https://aimstack.io): experiment management